ThemezerNX/LayoutDocs/docs/guide/layouts/usd-sections.md

 #### **`C_B`**

-A color controller for the ForegroundColor (Switch Layout Editor)/Black Color (Switch Toolbox) of a material.
+A dynamic color controller that overwrites the ForegroundColor (Switch Layout Editor)/Black Color (Switch Toolbox) of a material.
 Doesn't always have an effect.
 Seems to be used in for example the cursor.

 Type: `1`